Niko Grapsas

 Methods

-• ensemble geophysical inversion and uncertainty mapping
+• geophysical inversion under uncertainty

-• forward modeling of geophysical observables
+• forward modeling of observables

-• ambiguity classification in subsurface models
+• ambiguity classification in subsurface systems

 • detectability threshold analysis